ghostery/.github/profile/README.md

 ### About Us

-Ghostery is the web’s largest, most user-friendly [privacy tool](https://www.ghostery.com/ghostery-ad-blocker).
+Ghostery is the web’s most user-friendly [privacy tool](https://www.ghostery.com/ghostery-ad-blocker).
 Ghostery is used by millions of people around the world to reveal the invisible web of technologies tracking them across the web.

 ### Our Privacy Suite